 It also contains three processes:

-Plan Quality Management goal is to identify the quality requirement of the project and document steps required to demonstrate project compliance.
+Plan Quality Management goal is to identify the quality requirements of the project and document steps required to demonstrate project compliance.
 It provides guides and directions on how quality will be managed and validated.

 Quality Assurance is a systemic pattern of action to ensure that the product conforms to quality requirements / standards.
 It is a management function such as reviews or a process for checking work items.
 It ensures quality project management processes.